capybara-brain346/RecycleNet18/API.md

 # RecycleNet18 API Documentation

-This document provides detailed information about the RecycleNet18 API endpoints, their functionality, request/response formats, and examples.
+This document provides detailed information about the RecycleNet18 API endpoints.

 ## Table of Contents